Buddhist Based Practices for Abstinence & Recovery from Alcohol, Drug Addictions and other Compulsions…

 The 5th Precept Sangha is a Peer Led group that supports the use of Buddhist teachings, traditions and practices to help people make a full recovery from the suffering caused by addictive behaviours.

-The group is founded on the principles and practices of Truth and Truthfulness (Sajja), Generosity (Dana), Ethics (Sila), Loving-kindness (Metta), Forgiveness (Khama), Mindfulness (Sati) and Fellowship (Kalyāna-mittatā); and is grounded in the Buddhist principles of non-harming, compassion and interdependence.
+The group is founded on the principles and practices of Truth and Truthfulness (Sajja), Generosity (Dana), Harmlessness (Sila), Loving-kindness (Metta), Forgiveness (Khama), Mindfulness (Sati) and Fellowship (Kalyāna-mittatā); and is grounded in the Buddhist principles of non-harming, compassion and interdependence.